drupol/not-a-number.io/content/posts/dev/2020-09-03-prime-numbers-generators.md

 }
 ```

 It's not as nice as Python, but it does the job.
+Unfortunately, it fails quite rather quickly when XDebug is enabled.

 ## Benchmarking

-I also started to check how I could optimize the algorithm and make further research on it.
+I also started to investigate how I could optimize the algorithm and made further research on it.

 It turns out that this is erroneously called the "[Sieve of Eratosthenes][sieve of eratosthenes]".
-It should have been called the "_Sieve of Trial Division_".
+It should have been called the "_[Sieve of Trial Division][trial division wikipedia]_".

 That algorithm as it is now, is very suboptimal, because it's not "[postponed][postponed sieve]".
 Any candidate number need only be tested by Primes not above its square root.
-Implementing this will give an immense speedup and/because it'll greatly [minimize the stack usage][minimize the stack usage].
+Implementing this will give an huge speedup and/because it'll greatly [minimize the stack usage][minimize the stack usage].

-Even if those lines are applied to Python code, it's perfectly valid for PHP as well.

-In order to check the efficiency of this algorithm compared to a better version, I started to make a benchmarking tool.
+In order to check the efficiency of this algorithm compared to a better version, I scaffolded a benchmarking tool.

 As most of my work is Open Source, I quickly spawned a [Github repository][github repository] and created some
-benchmarks.
+benchmarks, using the great [PHP Bench][phpbench/phpbench github].

 I implemented three different algorithms, they are almost the same with one difference: